kwabenadarkwa/Agean/README.md

 A software application that extracts source code from programming tutorial videos.

+It has three different parts:
+- The engine which is the core of how everything works that is built with the event pipeline
+- The server which serves the engine as a REST API that can be used with whatever frontend you want.
+- The browser extension which uses the server to extract code from whatever youtube video you're currently watching.

 _Notes_

 - Tesseract has to be installed and added to the path for this to work(I am going to end up using something else but for now)